alchemy-studio/redqueue/README.md

             println!("Processing message: {:?}", message);

             // Return Ok if processing succeeded, or Err if it failed
-            // Message will only be removed if processing succeeds Ok(())
+            // Message will only be removed from Redis if processing succeeds
+            // The removal is done atomically using Redis MULTI/EXEC Ok(())
         }
     )